giginghn/marketplace-analysis/README.md

 ## Case Study
 I decided to take a closer look at performance in two of its largest categories in the company - House Cleaning and Local Moving.
-I will then provide analysis on what types of pros our customers are interested in.
-I will also provide my recommendations for how we can improve and grow the company's marketplace.
+I will then provide analysis on what types of pros customers are interested in.
+I will also provide my recommendations for how the company can improve and grow their marketplace.

 For the privacy of the data, I will only make the dataset visible in this Jupyter Notebook without posting the actual data on github.